 As time passes over the 4 weeks or so of incubation, the moisture loss is making the egg lighter so we have a weight loss over the incubation period.
 For duck eggs, the ideal weight loss is around 14% so when I monitor the weight loss of my eggs, I can see my most successful hatches occur for eggs that have lost around 14% of their weight.

-I found that the humidity had to be different for different eggs.
+I found that the humidity had to be different for different batches and breeds of eggs.
 Some eggs lost weight far quicker than others so when graphed, weight loss against days of incubation, there were different lines, each heading for a different percentage weight loss at the end.

 So what did this tell me?
 After a little head scratching, I realised that the porosity of the shell was coming into play.
 Some eggs were more porous than others and were losing weight faster.
 To overcome this, whilst incubating mixed batches of duck eggs, I tried running 3 incubators, one at 65%RH, one at 45%RH and one at 35% or as low as I could get it (it was difficult to maintain due to the humidity of the outside air).

 Eggs that needed a higher humidity were placed into the 65%RH incubator for a few days, then re-weighed, they were brought back, closer to the ideal weight loss line on my graph.
 Eggs that needed a lower humidity were placed into the 35%RH incubator for a few days to bring them back to the ‘ideal’ loss.
 Each time I could get the weight loss of an egg to 14%, most of the time, they would hatch successfully.